-I’m currently working on rewriting ping (which uses ICMP) in Rust.
+I’m currently working on rewriting ping (which uses ICMP) in Rust (which I’ve adaptly named ring).
 I was pretty confused about the location of ICMP on the OSI stack.
 Specifically, is ICMP a network or transport layer protocol?

 Although it depends on your definition of the OSI model, ICMP is generally considered to be a network layer protocol.
 Let’s discuss why ICMP could be considered part of the transport layer and why it’s not.